You have a few story ideas in your head and want to know how to write a great story.

 My experience was that I spent so much more time re-writing and repairing plot problems.
 A solid plan would have easily avoided all these issues.
 A great way to prepare a plan is to use the snowflake outline method.

-Of all the writing tips I could give to a new writer, it would be to plan well to write well.
+Of all the writing tips I could give a new writer, it would be to plan well to write well.

 Another way to extend and refine your outline for a novel is to think about writing a short story.
-It is an ideal way to include more details, write dialogue and learn to get into your character’s head.
+It is an ideal way to include more details, write dialogue, and learn to get into your main character’s head.